-By cutting back on dining out, and enjoying the occasional home-cooked meal — you remember those, right? — you can save a lot of money.
+By cutting back on dining out, and instead enjoying the occasional home-cooked meal — you remember those, right? — you can save a lot of money.

-6. Out of Milk.
 It has happened to all of us at some point: You buy a carton of milk only to discover that your spouse picked one up, too.
 The Out of Milk app helps you avoid this frustrating mistake by allowing you to create and categorize grocery lists and share them with others in your household.

 That way, you are less likely to “double buy” and waste your hard-earned cash.